oguching/knowledge/oop.md

 Public
  * can accessed outside of the class.

 A rule of thumb I remember reading is to set class variables as private and methods as public.
+Another approach to managing visibility is to mark all properties as _protected_, and only allow access to them using `getter` and `setter` methods.